elgrons/GratShiftSaveApi.Solution/README.md

 ![getrequest](GratShiftSaveApi/wwwroot/img/GetRequest.png)

-### Generating New Instance of GratShift
+### Creating a New Instance of GratShift

-- To utilize the POST request and create a new instance of a GratShift, the following information structure is required, while the actual information input can vary.
+- To utilize the POST request and generate a new instance of a GratShift, the following information structure is required, while the actual information input can vary.

 ```
 {